- Created on the 4 March, 2017.

 Noradrenaline (NA)(also called norepinephrine) is a neurotransmitter which functions mainly in the brain and belongs to the family of hormones which are referred to as catecholamines.
 Outside of the brain, one of its primary roles again is of a neurotransmitter through the sympathetic ganglia or it can be directly into the bloodsteam through the adrenal glands.
 Norepinephrine requires binding to specific surface receptors in order to have an effect of certain target cells, this is regardless of how and where it is being released.
 The release of norepinephrine is at its lowest during sleep and can reach peak levels during situations of stress and danger, this is often referred to as a fight-or-flight response.

-The minimum sensitivity level of norepinephrine or noradrenaline using this human noradrenaline ELISA kit was approximately 1.3 pg/ml.
-The dynamic assay range for this kit is 0.2 – 32 ng/ml.
+The minimum sensitivity level of norepinephrine or noradrenaline using current human noradrenaline research ELISA kit was approximately 1.3 pg/ml.
+The dynamic range for this assay is 0.2 – 32 ng/ml.

 - Effects of hypocretin and norepinephrine interaction in bed nucleus of the stria terminalis on arterial pressure.
 Neuroscience.
 (2013) 255: 278-91.
 Ciriello J., et al.

 - Norepinephrine: a neuromodulator that boosts the function of multiple cell types to optimize CNS performance.
 Neurochem Res.
 (2012) 37 (11): 2496-512.
 Review.
 O’Donnell J., et al.

 - Neurogenic orthostatic hypotension: roles of norepinephrine deficiency in its causes, its treatment, and future research directions.
 Curr Med Res Opin.
 (2015) 31 (11): 2095-104.
 Review.
 Loavenbruck A. and Sandroni P.